 Pierre's eldest son Lucien, having the same passion for wine as his father, took over the business in 1945.
 A free-spirited visionary, Lucien created the trade of "wine merchant" through his interest in high quality regional wines.
 He was the first to scour the vineyards, searching for "excellent everyday wines".
 The tastings that he organized in his shop put his favourite wines and vineyards into the spotlight - his discoveries include Rousseau and Dauvissat in Burgundy, the Trévallon estate in Bouches-du-Rhône and Sélosse in Champagne.

 He became renowned throughout Paris for his charisma and charm and Legrand became a hive of activity.
 Caves Legrand was not only a showcase to the vineyards of France, it was also an ideal meeting place for artists, journalists and bankers could catch up on the latest gossip over a glass of wine - all were welcome.

 His daughter Francine continued in her father's footsteps from 1984.
 A great taster, she became known for the finesse of her palate and the precision of her choices which propelled her to new and exalted discoveries of her own: Grange des Pères in Languedoc as well as Tertre-Roteboeuf in Saint-Emilion.
 She continued to value the best estates and to develop the sales of wines bottled on-site at their châteaux.

-Since 2000, Gérard Sibourd-Baudry took over with the aim of ensuring the Legrand spirit lives on: providing all wine lovers with the very best of selections, an entry point to a world of passion and culture.
-His vision is to also seek out and promote other wine regions of France and to confirm Legrand expertise abroad.
-Now more than ever, our cellar is open to the world.
+entry point into a world of passion and culture.
+He also wishes to seek out and promote wines from regions outside of France, as well as share Legrand's expertise abroad.
+Now, more than ever, our cellar is open to the world.